robb1e/magic_rails/README.md

 	Post.latest_for_author(1, offset: 20)

-In order to get the dataset the call looks like the following, and I think is more informative than using the ActiveRecord DSL	.
+In order to get the dataset the call looks like the following, and I think is more informative than using the ActiveRecord DSL.

     Post.latest_for_author(author_id).each { ... }

 Testing is also easier, as it puts more emphasis on the messages being sent to objects rather than a chain of calls having to be correct.

-	Post.should_receive(:latest_for_author).with(1) { posts }
+    Post.should_receive(:latest_for_author).with(1).and_yield(post1, post2, post3)

 There are a few advantages to this refactor: